 Connie Lamm, PhD, Assistant Professor of Psychology, University of Arkansas

 Dennis Molfese, PhD, Mildred Francis Thompson Professor in Social Sciences, Chancellor’s Professor, and Director of the Developmental Neuroscience Laboratory, University of Nebraska, Lincoln

 Victoria Molfese, PhD, Chancellor’s Professor, University of Nebraska, Lincoln

-Jennifer Mize Nelson, PhD, Director of Administration, Center for Brain, Biology and Behavior, and Research Associate Professor of Psychology, University of Nebraska, Lincoln
+Jennifer Mize Nelson, PhD, Director of Research Strategy and Infrastructure, Office of Research, and Associate Research Professor, Department of Psychology, University of Nebraska, Lincoln

-Timothy Nelson, PhD, Associate Professor of Psychology, University of Nebraska, Lincoln
+Timothy Nelson, PhD, Professor of Psychology, University of Nebraska, Lincoln